 One potential solution is to avoid extracting all your teeth.
 Your natural teeth will continue to stimulate the jawbone as they had in the past.

 The problem with this strategy is that it’s often not practical.
 If your teeth are damaged or threatened by gum disease, they might just have to go.
 The teeth you can retain might also not be in the best positions to support your dentures.
-And, of course, it can’t help people who have already had teeth removed.
+And, of course, it can’t help people who have already had their teeth removed.

 are the most practical approach to retaining jawbone.
 The implants can be placed to properly support your dentures, and they will stimulate your bone so it isn’t removed by the body.